YaoGroup/DIFFICE_jax/paper.md

 To ensure the PINNs to capture the spatial variation of viscosity, `pinnIceShelf` adopted the approach of extended physics-informed neural networks (X-PINNs) [@jagtap2020extended] for studying large ice shelves, which separate the training domains into several sub-regions and arrange different networks for them.
-In this approach, each network only focus on a small sub-region of the large ice shelves, which allow them to capture the local profile with higher precision.
-We note that XPINNs required extra pre-processing of the observational data and need to involve extra constraint, namely, loss term in the cost function to guarantee the sucess of training.
-Detailed steps are documented in the `XPINNs` subfolder under the 'pinnIceShelf' repository.
+In this approach, each network is trained to learn a small sub-region of the large ice shelf, allowing it to capture the local variation with high precision.
+We note that XPINNs require extra pre-processing of the observational data and extra contraint or penalty terms in the cost function to guarantee the sucess of training.
+Detailed requirements are documented in the `XPINNs` subfolder under the Github repository.

 Sixth, prior studies showed that the inference of isotropic viscosity of ice shelves could be over-constraint by the remote-sensing data and the isotropic SSA equations,